cabaji9/vertx/README.md

 # vertx
-Basic Vertx backend with cors.
+Basic Vertx Rest Services with cors.

 This is a Vert.x web server with a simple rest to verify user.